timgates42/tools/scanner/lulzbuster/README.md

 # Description

-A very fast and smart web-dir/file enumeration tool written in C for the lulz.
+Lulzbuster is a very fast and smart web directory and file enumeration tool written in C.

 # Usage